What can I do with the items I've decluttered during COVID-19 lockdown?

 This discussion is the opportunity for us to get to know each other a little better, discuss the project in more detail, understand your vision, any special requirements and any potential challenges.
 We may also plan equipment or product requirements depending on the project.

-A consultation may last up to 1-hour depending on our discussion.
+A call may last up to 1-hour depending on our discussion.

 Do you have a question I've not answered here?
 Email me at laura@organisedwell.co.uk